bbaig1/Readme/README.md

-# Hi there, I'm Bilal Baig 👋
+# Hi there, I'm Basil Baig 👋

 Welcome to my GitHub!
 I'm a **Senior Analyst at UBER EXT** with a passion for turning data into actionable insights and impactful solutions.